Dollar languishes near 10-month low, kiwi tumbles after soft inflation

 The European Central Bank is expected to keep its policy on hold at its rates review on Thursday while many investors expect it to signal a reduction of its stimulus in the following policy meeting in September.

-The dollar fetched 112.56 yen JPY=, having lost steam after hitting a near four month high of 114.495 a week ago.
+The dollar fetched 112.56 yen, having lost steam after hitting a near four month high of 114.495 a week ago.

 The Australian dollar traded at $0.7795, after having hit a two-year high of $0.7840 on Monday, supported by data showing robust economic growth in China.

-The data gave a boost to commodity prices, with copper CMCU3 hitting four-month highs.
+The data gave a boost to commodity prices, with copper hitting four-month highs.

 The Canadian dollar scaled a 14-month high of C$1.2627 on Monday before easing a tad on weak Canadian home sales data.
-It last stood at C$1.2694 per U.S. dollar CAD=D4.
+It last stood at C$1.2694 per U.S. dollar.

 Editing by Shri Navaratnam